-- a) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+a) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - b) Could waste materials enter ground or surface waters?
+b) Could waste materials enter ground or surface waters?
 If so, generally describe.

-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - c) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+c) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review.

-- d) Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - 4.
-Plants This is a non-project application.
-Site vegetation details will be addressed as part of a project under both SEPA and CUP review.
+d) Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any.

-Check the types of vegetation found on the site:

-deciduous tree: alder, maple, aspen, other

-☐ evergreen tree: fir, cedar, pine, other

-☐ shrubs

-☐ grass

-☐ pasture
+4. Plants

-☐ crop or grain

-☐ orchards, vineyards, or other permanent crops.

-$\square$ wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other

-☐ water plants: water lily, eelgrass, milfoil, other

-☐ other types of vegetation

-- b.
-What kind and amount of vegetation will be removed or altered? - c.
-List threatened and endangered species known to be on or near the site. - d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any. - e.
-List all noxious weeds and invasive species known to be on or near the site. - 5.
-Animals This is a non-project application.
-These details will be addressed as part of a project under both SEPA and CUP review. - a.
+a.
+Check the types of vegetation found on the site: Does not apply.
+The proposal is a nonproject action. □ deciduous tree: alder, maple, aspen, other □ evergreen tree: fir, cedar, pine, other □ shrubs □ grass □ pasture □ crop or grain □ orchards, vineyards, or other permanent crops. □ wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other □ water plants: water lily, eelgrass, milfoil, other □ other types of vegetation b.
+What kind and amount of vegetation will be removed or altered?
+Does not apply.
+The proposal is a nonproject action.
+C. List threatened and endangered species known to be on or near the site.
+Does not apply.
+The proposal is a nonproject action. d.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any.
+Does not apply.
+The proposal is a nonproject action. e.
+List all noxious weeds and invasive species known to be on or near the site.
+Does not apply.
+The proposal is a nonproject action.
+5 Animals a.
 List any birds and other animals that have been observed on or near the site or are known to be on or near the site.